artem-chumak/magic-8-ball/README.md

 ### Features

 - The project without JavaScript.
-Only HTML and CSS are used.
+Only HTML and CSS are used
-- Random selection is implemented through CSS animation.
+- Random selection is implemented through CSS animation
-- CSS variables.
+- CSS variables
-- Design.
+- Design
 - PWA
 - Gesture control